LukasLechnerDev/Kotlin-Coroutines-and-Flow-UseCases-on-Android/README.md

 Performs three network requests concurrently.
 It loads the feature information of the 3 most recent Android Versions.
 Additionally, an implementation that performs the requests sequentially is included.
-The UI shows how much time each implementation takes to load the data so you can see that the network requests in the concurrent version are actually performed in parallel.
-The included unit test is also interesting, as it shows how you can use virtual time to verify that the concurrent version really gets performed in parallel.
+The UI shows how much time each implementation takes to load the data so you can see that the network requests in the concurrent version are indeed performed in parallel.
+The included unit test is also interesting, as it shows how you can use virtual time to verify that the concurrent version gets performed in parallel.

 [[code](app/src/main/java/com/lukaslechner/coroutineusecasesonandroid/usecases/coroutines/usecase3/PerformNetworkRequestsConcurrentlyViewModel.kt)]